microsoft/botframework-components/packages/Telephony/Readme.md

 #### Failures
 * In the event that an exception occurs within the dialog, the dialog will end and the normal exception flow can be followed.
+* If the user enters anything other than a valid dtmf character

 ## **Aggregate DTMF Input (#)**
 Prompts the user for multiple inputs that are aggregated until the termination string is received.
+Speech, DTMF inputs, and chat provided characters can all be used to provide input, but any inputs that aren't the characters 1,2,3,4,5,6,7,8,9,0,#,*, or some combination of said characters are dropped.

 #### Parameters
 * Termination Character